 Use light blue construction paper and have the children use while paint to paint clouds (they could also glue cotton balls).
 Give children brightly colored scraps of paper cut into diamonds to use as kites to glue onto their sky.
 Add a piece of curled ribbon to the bottom of each kite.

 Have the children glue brightly colored squares of tissue paper onto a piece of wax paper.
 Once complete, glue a second piece of waxed paper over the top.
 When dry, cut wax paper into a diamond shape and add a piece of curling ribbon for the tail.
 Hang from the ceiling or in front of a window to catch the light.

 Blow Art kites

 Provide each child with a construction paper kite.
 Drop a few drops of paint in the middle of the kite.
 Have children use a straw to blow the paint (like wind) to make designs.
-When dry, add string for tail.
+When dry, add string for a tail.